 We are accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), making the Aflac Cancer Center the only FACT-accredited pediatric BMT center in Georgia.

-Our patients have access to approximately 250 clinical trials, affording the access to some of the most novel treatment options in the country.
+Our patients have access to more than 300 clinical trials, affording the access to some of the most novel treatment options in the country.

 *Pediatric Health Information System (PHIS), 2012; the PHIS hospitals are 42 of the largest and most advanced children’s hospitals in America and constitute the most demanding standards of pediatric service in America.